dart-lang/language/working/1426-extension-types/feature-specification-views.md

 Let `V` be a view type of the form
 <code>View&lt;T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>,
 and let `R` be the corresponding instantiated representation type.
-When `R` is a top type, `V` is also a top type.
-Otherwise the following applies:

 `V` is a proper subtype of `Object?`.
 If `R` is non-nullable then `V` is a proper subtype of `Object` as well.

-*That is, an expression of a view type can be assigned to a top type (like all other expressions), and if the representation type is non-nullable then it can also be assigned to `Object`.*
+*That is, an expression of a view type can be assigned to a top type (like all other expressions), and if the representation type is non-nullable then it can also be assigned to `Object`.
+Non-view types (except bottom types) cannot be assigned to view types without a cast.*

 In the body of a member of a view declaration _DV_ named `View` and declaring the type parameters